Are You a Carer?

 Help claiming benefits, looking after your bank balance and understanding the legal issues of caring.

-Here at Kirkburton Health Centre, we have two Carers Champions, Clare and Emily.
+Here at Kirkburton Health Centre, we have two Carers Champions, Clare and Adam.
 We have a dedicated Carer's board on display in the practice with various details of help and support that is available.
+We have regular coffee mornings here at the practice for carers, our next one is on Wednesday 5th June 2019.
+The one after this will be held on Wednesday 17th July 2019.

 TEL: 0300 012 0231 | EMAIL: INFO@CARERSCOUNT.ORG.UK